-Becoming the world's greenest city will require the cooperation of everyone — from the highest levels of government to individual residents.
+Becoming the world's greenest city will require everyone's cooperation, from the highest levels of government to individual residents.

-To get you started, here are some simple changes you can make in your home that will help make Vancouver, cleaner, greener, and healthier for all of us.
+Here are some impactful changes you can make in your home that will help make Vancouver, cleaner, greener, and healthier for all of us.

 Heating your home consumes about half of your total household energy.
-By lowering your thermostat, draft proofing your home, and ensuring your furnace is working efficiently, you can save big, while reducing your footprint.
+By lowering your thermostat, draft proofing your home, adding insulation, and ensuring your heating system is working efficiently, you can save big, while reducing your footprint.

-Limit the amount of material sent to the landfill
+Limit the amount of material sent ot the landfill

 The Greenest City target for 2020 is to decrease the amount of waste going to the landfill or incinerator by 50%.
 You can help, by reducing what you throw away.